 LO2: Research and evaluate organisational drivers for advanced analytics

-LO3: Critically appraise data analytics strategies and their organisational impact
+LO3: Develop and apply data analytics strategies and evaluate their organisational impact

-LO4: Present the results of the above to an appropriate professional and academic standard.
+LO4: Present and communicate the results of the above to an appropriate professional and academic standard.

 Module Team

+The module is delivered by Calum Alexander xxxx@napier.ac.uk and Robert Raeside r.raeside@napier.ac.uk, extn 4308.
+Calum will be responsible for the organisation and business aspects of the module and Robert will be responsible for the statistical and R part of the module.

-The module is delivered by Peter Cruickshank and Calum Alexander Room C56, extn 2309, email p.cruickshank@napier.ac.uk
+The module leader is Peter Cruickshank Room C56, extn 2309, email p.cruickshank@napier.ac.uk

+The module leader is Laura Muir, l.muir@napier, Room C60, extn 2381 and non-technical queries about the module should be addressed to Laura

 Indicative References and Reading List

 Because of the pace of change and the wide ranging nature of this course, there is no single course textbook.
-Instead, there is a selection of directed reading to accompany each lecture, the majority of which is will be made available through Moodle as the module progresses.
-The reading will also be useful for your coursework.
+Instead, there is a selection of directed reading to accompany each lecture, the majority of which will be made available through Moodle.
+The following reading is essential:

 Building a Digital Analytics Organization: Create Value by Integrating Analytical Processes, Technology, and People into Business Operations (2013), Pearson, Judah Phillips, ISBN-13: 978-0-13-337278-6